nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [8b/1f9ded] process > sayHello [100%] 1 of 1 ✔
 ```

 Check the output in the work directory, and...
 Tadaa!
-It works, Nextflow used the default value to name the output.
+It works!
+Nextflow used the default value to name the output.
 But wait, what happens now if we provide the parameter in the command line?

 #### 3. Run the workflow again with the `--output_file` parameter on the command line using a DIFFERENT filename